sizief/subfinder/README.md

 - [ ] if language sub is not available then find english
 - [ ] download match subtitle
 - [ ] rename all amtches
+- [x] move all other files to extar folder
-- [ ] move all other files to extar folder
+- [ ] move all other files from sub folders to main folder when extracting

 # Subfinder